joshuar/puppet-duply/README.md

  * **duply::profile**: creates and configures a duply profile and sets up a cron job to schedule the profile to be run by duply.
+ * **duply::command**: creates a cron job to run a specific duply command against a profile.

 #### duply::profile Parameters